Isabel Castro (artist): Curator

 Isabel Castro's curatorial career began in the late 1990s.
+She curated a variety of fine art Chicano and music/sound of Latino Art.
+Castro co-curated two demonstrations, one that is held at the UCLA Fowler Museum corridos, and the other being held at the Smithsonian.
 Some of her curatorial activities include co-curating “Corridos Sin Fronteras: A New World Ballad Tradition”, which was an exhibition at the Fowler Museum at UCLA in June 1998.
 This exhibition was presented again in 2002 with support from the UCLA Chicano Studies Research Center, Smithsonian Latino Center and the Smithsonian Institution Traveling Exhibition Services.
 The "Corridos Sin Fronteras" exhibition represents the history and celebrates the diversity of Mexican American ballads (corridos).
 Around the same time, she assisted with the Arhoolie Foundation’s Strachwitz Frontera Collection project at the Chicano Studies Research Center (CSRC) at UCLA.
 The Frontera Collection was sponsored by Los Tigres Del Norte fund at UCLA and is the largest digitized collection of Spanish music recorded in the U.S from 1905 to 1955.

 Educator

-Isabel Castro has served as an executive board member of the Plaza de la Raza Cultural Center for the Arts and Education.
+Isabel Castro has served as an executive board member and founder of the Plaza de la Raza Cultural Center for the Arts and Education.
 She has also worked on "Teach and Learn" by the USC Shoah Foundation Institute for Visual History and Education.
 Castro has also contributed to the websites of Newseum and "Recovering the U.S. Hispanic Literary Heritage Project".